laurelherting/graphql-apollo/README.md

 Open up a tab in the terminal.
 From the `Client` project folder, run: `yarn start`

 ## Express-GraphQL Notes
-The GraphQL schema docs are located in: `server`
+The GraphQL schema docs are located in: `server/models`

 ## GraphiQL Notes
 - Open up a tab in the terminal and start MongoDB